EkhfaHossain/blockchain-voting-app/README.md

 ## Conclusion
 This documentation provides a comprehensive guide for setting up and running a blockchain voting application.
-By following these steps, users can deploy their own decentralized voting system and explore the capabilities of blockchain technology in securely managing elections.
+By following these steps, users can deploy their own decentralized voting system.